-The disputed domain name is confusingly similar to the protected mark

-According to the Complainant, the disputed domain name <arcebrmittal.com> is confusingly similar to its trademark ARCELORMITTAL.
-The Complainant contends that the obvious misspelling of the Complainant's trademark ARCELORMITTAL, i.e. the substitution of the letters "L" and "O" by the letter "B", is characteristic of a typosquatting practice intended to create confusing similarity between the Complainant's trademark and the disputed domain name.
-Previous panels have found that the slight spelling variations do not prevent a domain name from being confusingly similar to the Complainant's trademark.
+· The disputed domain name is confusingly similar to the protected mark According to the Complainant, the disputed domain name <sharearcelormittal.com> is confusingly similar to its trademark ARCELORMITTAL.
+The Complainant contends that the addition of the term "SHARE" is not sufficient to escape the finding that the domain name is confusingly similar to the trademark and branded goods ARCELORMITTAL.
+It does not change the overall impression of the designation as being connected to the Complainant's trademark ARCELORMITTAL.
+It does not prevent the likelihood of confusion between the disputed domain name and the Complainant, its trademark and the domain name associated.
 Furthermore, the Complainant contends that the addition of the gTLD ".COM" does not change the overall impression of the designation as being connected to the Complainant's trademark.
-It does not prevent the likelihood of confusion between the disputed domain name and the Complainant, its trademark and its domain names associated.

-· Respondent does not have any rights or legitimate interest in the disputed domain name

-The Complainant states that the Respondent has no rights or legitimate interests in respect of the domain name and it is not related in any way with the Complainant.
+It does not prevent the likelihood of confusion between the disputed domain name and the Complainant, its trademark and its domain names associated. • Respondent does not have any rights or legitimate interest in the disputed domain name The Complainant states that the Respondent has no rights or legitimate interests in respect of the domain name and it is not related in any way to the Complainant.
 The Complainant does not carry out any activity for, nor has any business with the Respondent.
 Neither license nor authorization has been granted to the Respondent to make any use of the Complainant's trademark ARCELORMITTAL, or apply for registration of the disputed domain name by the Complainant.

-The Complainant also claims that the disputed domain name is a typosquatted version of the trademark ARCELORMITTAL.
-Typosquatting is the practice of registering a domain name in an attempt to take advantage of Internet users' typographical errors and can evidence that a respondent lacks rights and legitimate interests in the domain name.

-In addition, the disputed domain name redirects to an index page.
+In addition, the disputed domain name resolves to a parking page with commercial links and is offered for sale.
 The Complainant contends that the Respondent is not making a bona fide offering of goods or services by means of the disputed domain name, or a legitimate non-commercial or fair use of it.

-• The disputed domain name has been registered and is being used in bad faith

-According to the Complainant, the Respondent has registered the disputed domain name and is using it in bad faith.
-The Complainant contends that the disputed domain name <arcebrmittal.com> is confusingly similar to its distinctive trademark ARCELORMITTAL.
+The Complainant also contends that the general offer to sell the disputed domain name evidences the Respondent's lack of rights or legitimate interest. • The disputed domain name has been registered and is being used in bad faith According to the Complainant, the Respondent has registered the disputed domain name and is using it in bad faith.
+The Complainant contends that the disputed domain name <sharearcelormittal.com> is confusingly similar to its distinctive trademark ARCELORMITTAL.
 The Complainant states that given the distinctiveness of the Complainant's trademark and reputation it is reasonable to infer that the Respondent has registered the disputed domain name with full knowledge of the Complainant's trademark.

-Also, the Complainant states the misspelling of the trademark ARCELORMITTAL was intentionally designed to be confusingly similar with the Complainant's trademark.

-In addition, the disputed domain name resolves to an index page.
-The Complainant contends that the Respondent has not demonstrated any activity in respect of the disputed domain name, and it is not possible to conceive of any plausible actual or contemplated active use of the disputed domain name by the Respondent that would not be illegitimate, such as by being a passing off, an infringement of consumer protection legislation, or an infringement of the Complainant's rights under trademark law.

-Finally, although the disputed domain name appears to be unused, it has been set up with MX records which suggests that it may be actively used for e-mail purposes.

-PARTIES CONTENTIONS

-RESPONDENT:
+Furthermore, the disputed domain name resolves to a parking page with commercial links.
+The Complainant contends the Respondent has attempted to attract Internet users for commercial gain to his own websites thanks to the Complainant's trademarks for its own commercial gain, which is evidence of bad faith.
+Finally, the Complainant contends that the Respondent has registered the disputed domain name primarily in order to sell it back for outof-pocket costs, which evinces bad faith registration and use.
+PARTIES CONTENTIONS RESPONDENT: